cpursley/walex/README.md

 ## Credit

-This library steals liberally from [realtime](https://github.com/supabase/realtime) from Supabase, which in turn draws heavily on [cainophile](https://github.com/cainophile/cainophile).
+This library borrows liberally from [realtime](https://github.com/supabase/realtime) from Supabase, which in turn draws heavily on [cainophile](https://github.com/cainophile/cainophile).